-This CPS sets out the practices Cleverbase employs with regards to the issuance of certificates in the Citizen Domain.
-It falls under the scope of the Certificate Policy (CP) of the PKloverheid Programme of Requirements for domain G3 Legacy Citizen certificates (previously 3c).
-Supported certificate uses are authenticity, non-repudiation and encryption.
-The PKloverheid PoR assigns a separate Object Identifier (OID) to each combination of the target domain and intended certificate use .
-The Citizen Domain CP covers the following OIDs:
+This CPS sets out the practices Cleverbase employs with regards to the issuance of certificates under both the G3 root and G4 roots of PKIOverheid.
+It falls under the scope of the Certificate Policy (CP) of the PKIoverheid Programme of Requirements.
+The PKIoverheid PoR assigns a separate Object Identifier (OID) to each combination of the target domain and intended certificate use: